What is a 'Hub'/'Hub Host'?

 Why sign up when I can see you at the markets?

-Aside from the addition value you as a member receive (e.g. first access to premium/limited fruit like cherries or ‘Cox Orange Pippin’ apples), CSA aims to address many systemic issues through collectivisation and solidarity (eg. food sovereignty and solidarity economy).
+Aside from the additional value members receive (e.g. first access to premium/limited fruit varieties), CSA aims to address many systemic issues through collectivisation and solidarity (eg. food sovereignty and solidarity economy).
 Read more about the benefits of CSA here.

 How is CSA different to other box schemes?